 We've also written a book

 It's all about naming.
-But be quick as there's only a few copies left.
+But be quick as there are only a few copies left.